aleembeyg/nextjs-boilerplate/README.md

-This is a [Next.js](https://nextjs.org/) boilerplate using bootstrapped.
+This is a [Next.js](https://nextjs.org/) boilerplate with Material UI.

 After download, please open this project in VS Code and use this command in terminal "npm i"